 I would like to know the reasons for excess facial hair.
 Are there any solutions for it?
 How safe is electrolysis?

 —Tales of Hair

 Medications and certain medical conditions can also cause excess facial hair growth.
 Usually, however, excess facial hair does not indicate a major medical problem.
 One mild medical condition that causes excess facial hair growth in women is known as hirsutism.
-This condition can sometimes be a symptom of a more serious medical condition (such as polycystic ovarian syndrome or, more rarely, Cushing syndrome), but often there is no identifiable cause.
-You can learn more about hirsutism by checking out Help — I am a woman with a hairy chest! from the Go Ask Alice! archives.
+This condition can sometimes be a symptom of a more serious medical condition (such as polycystic ovary syndrome or, more rarely, Cushing syndrome), but often there is no identifiable cause.
+If you're concerned this may be an issue, you can make an appointment with your health care provider.

 You asked about electrolysis.
 It's relatively safe, as long as the practitioner is sanitary.
 Electrolysis involves the use of a tiny metal probe that is inserted into the hair follicle.
 An electric current destroys the hair at its base.
 The treatment sometimes has to be repeated for it to be permanent and it can be expensive.
 For suggestions on different hair removal methods, including more information on electrolysis, check out Curious about hair removal methods from the Go Ask Alice! archives and the Q&A's listed below.